NextMeal/menuformatter/README.md

 - Each week has a different spreadsheet GID.
   - Spreadsheet IDs increment by one from 1 - 6.

+- Formats into a JSON dictionary of days of the week.
+  - Each day is a dictionary of meals.
+    - Each meal is an array of items.

 - Listens on port specified in `$PORT` environment variable.